 - a severe infection (less than 2% in our experience at the JGH)

 - bleeding (an average of 6 tablespoons in our experience at the JGH)

 - problems related to the anaesthesia (less than 1% in our experience at the JGH)

 There is a small chance that the surgery cannot be finished using only small incisions.
 If this occurs, a longer incision will be made to complete the surgery.

-(Please note that information from the following listed websites should not be considered as medical advice.
+Please Note: The information from the following listed websites should not be considered as medical advice.
 It is not to be used in place of a visit with a doctor, nurse or other healthcare professional.
-If you have questions about your individual medical situation, please consult with your health care team.)
+If you have questions about your individual medical situation, please consult with your health care team.

 UptoDate - Robot-assisted laparoscopy in gynecology (for advanced readers)

 Da Vinci Robotic-Assisted Surgery (Intuitive) - What to Expect

 Castiglia, Luisa, and Drummond, Nancy.
 Your Robotic Surgery.
 Jewish General Hospital: Montreal, 2017.